raapperez/flutter-http-client-performance-test/README.md

 ### Light scenario

-A button from a Flutter screen is pressed to start 1000 HTTP requests that are sent one at a time.
+A button from a Flutter screen is pressed to start **1000 HTTP requests** that are sent one at a time.

-A time of 500 milliseconds is awaited before each request start.
+A time of **500 milliseconds** is awaited before each request start.
 The idea of the delay is to simulate casual requests.

 The time for the HTTP request is measured in microseconds and stored in an array.

 ### Heavy scenario

-Same as **Light scenario**, but while the execution happens, a Timer increments a counter in the screen after each 200 milliseconds.
+Same as **Light scenario**, but while the execution happens, a Timer increments a counter in the screen after each **200 milliseconds**.
 The counter increment behavior simulates things happening on Flutter while the requests are being made.

 ## Results